MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 ## Server-level groups

 When you install Azure DevOps Server, the system creates default groups that have [deployment-wide, server-level permissions](#server-permissions).
-You can not remove or delete the built-in server-level groups.
+You cannot remove or delete the built-in server-level groups.

 ::: moniker-end